Coritiba Foot Ball Club: 1970s

 In 1970, in order to rally their fans and boost their finances for an expansion of the Belfort Duarte Stadium, the president Evangelino adopted the strategy used by rivals Atlético-PR, making some major signings.
 The first wave included players like Rinaldo (Palmeiras), Joel Mendes (Santos) and Hidalgo (XV de Piracicaba).
-The club embarked on another international tour, this time playing against clubs in France, Yugoslavia, Algeria, Romania and Portugal, as well as the Algerian national side and Sporting CP.
+The club embarked on another international tour, this time playing against clubs in France, Yugoslavia, Algeria, Romania and Portugal, as well as the Algeria national side and Sporting CP.
 Coritiba won the Torneio Internacional de Verão in 1970 and 1971.

 In 1971, Coritiba started what is known as The Golden Decade, winning six consecutive state championships (in 1971, 1972, 1973, 1974, 1975 and 1976) – a record in Parana state football history.
-On January 18, 1971, Coritiba played the French national side, who had just beaten Argentina, at Belfort Duarte and won 2–1.
+On January 18, 1971, Coritiba played the France national side, who had just beaten Argentina, at Belfort Duarte and won 2–1.

 In 1972, on a third international tour, the club played friendlies in Algeria and Morocco, and took part in a tournament in Turkey.
 On this tour, Coritiba played against Fenerbahçe, as well as the national sides of both Turkey and Morocco.
 Returning undefeated to Coritiba, they received the Fita Azul.
 In the same year, Coritiba played Benfica from Portugal, and the national sides of both Hungary and Congo at Belfort Duarte.

 In 1973, Coritiba won the Torneio do Povo, becoming the first team from southern Brazil to win a national title.
-On June 18, Coritiba beat the Paraguayan national side 1–0 at Belfort Duarte.
+On June 18, Coritiba beat the Paraguaya national side 1–0 at Belfort Duarte.
 Coritiba won the Quadrangular de Goiás in 1975 and Taça Cidade de Curitiba/Taça Clemente Comandulli in 1976 and 1978.
 In 1977, the name of the Belfort Duarte stadium was changed to Major Antônio Couto Pereira, and, in 1978 and 1979, Coritiba won two Campeonatos Paranaense.
 The club ended the 1970s with eight state championships and, in 1979, finished third in the national Brasileirão.

 1980s

 In 1980, Coritiba finished fourth in the Brasileirão, beating both Ferroviário and Desportiva with a 7–1 scoreline.
 After this, however, Coritiba encountered both an administrative and a financial crisis, leaving the team without any important titles until 1985.

 In 1981, the club won a Quadrangular do Trabalhador, and due to the poor campaigns in Campeonato Paranaense, participated in 1981 and 1983 Taça da Prata, the second division of Brasileirão.
 In 1983, they beat Torneio Ak-Waba, from the Ivory Coast.
-In this tournament, Coritiba played against the Bulgarian national team twice, because the Bulgarians, not disheartened after losing the first match 2–0, challenged Coritiba for to a rematch.
+In this tournament, Coritiba played Bulgaria national team twice, because the Bulgarians, not disheartened after losing the first match 2–0, challenged Coritiba to a rematch.
 This ended in a 1–1 draw.
-In 1984, Coritiba moved back to the Brasileirão and took part in Campeonato Brasileiro, finishing in eighth place.
+In 1984, Coritiba returned to the Brasileirão, finishing in eighth place.